magepal/magento2-guest-to-customer/README.md

 ##### For Magento 2.0.x, 2.1.x, 2.2.x and 2.3.x

 In general E-commerce, shoppers do not like to create an account during checkout and often opt to checkout as a guest customer instead of a registered user.
-As a Magento store owner, if your online store sells products in various colors, sizes or other customizable items then you may be dealing with canceling and rewriting orders on a daily bases because of customers' change of heart after purchasing or they simply want to be able to get order status updates.
-Perfect for reordering or modifying existing order without having to manually copy all of your customer existing billing and shipping information.
+As a Magento store owner, if your online store sells products in various colors, sizes, or other customizable items then you may be dealing with canceling and rewriting orders on a daily bases because of customers' change of heart after purchasing or they simply want to be able to get order status updates.
+Perfect for reordering or modifying existing orders without having to manually copy all of your customer's existing billing and shipping information.

-Our free Guest to Customer extension for Magento2 quickly and seamlessly convert any guest order and transferred all order and customer information over as a registered customer and notifying the user on how to access their newly created customer account.
+Our free Guest to Customer extension for Magento2 quickly and seamlessly convert any guest order and transfers all order and customer information over as a registered customer and notifying the user on how to access their newly created customer account.

-A customer can also log into their existing customer's dashboard and enter any existing order that they place previously as a guest and link that order to there current customer profile providing that they use the same email address and has the order number available.
+A customer can also log into their existing customer's dashboard and enter any existing order that they place previously as a guest and link that order to their current customer profile providing that they use the same email address and has the order number available.

 #### Customer Dashboard
 ![guest to customer - frontend](https://image.ibb.co/d7qhfx/Customer_Dashboard_Guest_to_Customer_for_Magento2.gif)